AmoebeLabs/swiss-army-knife-card-manual/docs/design/how-to-design-your-card.md

           fill: white
 ```

-And the final result after placing all the SAK tools on top of the background: a nice visualization, a bit artistic, clean, and showing a fair bit of information.
+And the final result after placing all the SAK tools ([circles][circle-tool], [entity icon][entity-icon-tool], [entity state][entity-state-tool], and [weather type][user-svg-tool]) on top of the [background][user-svg-tool]: a nice visualization, a bit artistic, clean, and showing a fair bit of information.
 The gradient also gives a nice touch to the overall look & feel.

-![sak-example-6]
+![Swiss Army Knife custom card example 6 - Weather on SVG background]

 <!-- Images -->